gagan405/gagan405.github.io_bkup/_posts/2022-03-10-Humongous-Object-Allocations.md

 This was a Java 8 service running with ParallelGC, primarily consuming messages from an SQS, processing, and sending the response back to another SQS.
 The processing involved a bunch of serialization/deserialization along with quite a lot of network calls.

-Upon enabling G1GC for the same service, the GC activities spiked up by at least 15% and
+Upon enabling G1GC for the same service, the GC activities spiked up by at least 15% and processing latency increased proportionally.
+The below is a gist of finding out issues related to GC and resolving those.

 **Step 1 - Enable GC logs**